garret-smith/here-be-dragons/here be dragons.md

 .right-column[
   ### Erlang Manual
-  Programmers are strongly advised not to engage in parse transforms and no support is offered for problems encountered.
+  .highlighted[ Programmers are strongly advised not to engage in parse transforms and no support is offered for problems encountered.]
 ]
 ---
 ## Our journey